 Safety

-The TPO is creating a regional Roadway Safety Action Plan beginning in January 2023.
+The TPO has created a regional Roadway Safety Action Plan.

-This will be a different type of roadway safety plan, one that takes a Safe System approach.
+This is a different type of roadway safety plan, one that takes a Safe System approach.
 The Safe System approach acknowledges that humans make mistakes, and that deaths and serious injuries are not an acceptable cost of doing business.

-To create the safety plan, we’ll use data, local expertise, and public feedback to find the locations where people are most at risk of experiencing a crash that results in a fatal or serious injury.
-Then we’ll identify projects and programs that address those risks, and we’ll work together to implement them.
+To create the safety plan, we used data, local expertise, and public feedback to find the locations where people are most at risk of experiencing a crash that results in a fatal or serious injury.
+Then we identified projects and programs that address those risks, and we’ll work together to implement them.

 The goal is zero deaths or serious injuries on our roadways.
 The Safe System is how we get there.